Laboratory for Zero-Carbon Energy, Science Tokyo / Fukushima Reconstruction and Revitalization Unit

 NMB

-Nakase Laboratory, Institute of Innovative Research, Tokyo Institute of Technology, and a research group led by Dr. Kenji Nishihara from the Japan Atomic Energy Agency have collaboratively developed the simulation code NMB4.0 for the study of future nuclear energy utilization scenarios.
+Nakase Laboratory, Institute of Innovative Research, Science Tokyo, and a research group led by Dr. Kenji Nishihara from the Japan Atomic Energy Agency have collaboratively developed the simulation code NMB4.0 for the study of future nuclear energy utilization scenarios.
 The code is freely available from the NMB official website.